AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - The list of transaction objects

 Validators check that the proposer is the current proposer.
-They then build an L2 block by executing the transaction objects, and sign the resulting L2 block header.
+They then create a signature over the list of transaction objects.

-Once the proposer has collected enough signatures, they can submit the L2 block header to L1.

-The proposer submits the block header as calldata to a function on the rollup contract dedicated to advancing the pending chain.
+Once the proposer has collected enough signatures, it submits the signatures and hash of the TxObjects as calldata to a function on the rollup contract dedicated to advancing the pending chain.

+The next proposer will watch L1 for the hash, execute the constituent transactions (possibly getting them from a peer) and produce the implied L2 header of the **previous/published** block *before* it then selects the TxObjects that will form its block.

+In the course of execution, the proposer may find that a transaction is invalid.

+In this case, the side effects from that transaction are discarded, but the block is still valid.

+Further, when the epoch is proven (see below), it will need to include a "naysayer proof" that shows that the transaction was invalid (and thus had its side effects discarded)

+Ultimately, the proposer who included the invalid transaction will be penalized.

 ### Open Questions

+- What does the proposer need to submit to the rollup contract?
 - How many signatures are required?
-- Does the need to execute the transaction objects create too much of a burden on validators?
-- If we cannot execute the transaction objects, how does the rest of the system work?
 - How do costs of signature verification change with the sequencer selection process?
+- How are we going to do naysayer proofs?
+- What is the fallout of not having the pending L2 header on chain?
+- How are we going to charge the proposer of the invalid transaction?

 ## The Proven Chain